 |1 - 5||$99.99|

 Are you a teacher or parent that wants to teach a student about advanced neurotechnologies?
 You are in luck!
-After 3 long years of R&D, the RoboRoach is now ready for its grand release!
 We are excited to announce the world's first commercially available cyborg!
 With our RoboRoach you can briefly wirelessly control the left/right movement of a cockroach by microstimulation of the antenna nerves.
 The RoboRoach is a great way to learn about neural microstimulation, learning, and electronics!

 We are recently ran a successfully-funded kickstarter campaign to fund the release of our new RoboRoach!
 The hardware and firmware development complete and we are now shipping!